EpicTask/epictask/README.md

    - It communicates with the backend services through well-defined APIs.

 2. Backend Services:
    - User Management Service: Handles user authentication, registration, and profile management.
-(Javascript)
+(Nodejs)
    - Task Management Service: Manages the creation, assignment, and tracking of tasks.
 (Python)
    - Verification Service: Provides transaction verification and AI-based verification if applicable.
 (Nodejs)
    - Contract Generator Service: Generates simplified contracts that outline the terms of tasks.
 (Nodejs)